-At 19:00 CET on Saturday the 2nd June 2018, De Balie will talk to a group of inspiring European thinkers who have taken a stand against populism in Europe, asking how we can counter the populist tide.
+On Saturday the 2nd June 2018, De Balie talked to a group of inspiring European thinkers & activists about their experience of countering populists, asking how we can counter the populist tide.

 If we speak about populism, we immediately think about the vote for Brexit, Trump‘s victory or the popularity of populist leaders, such as Marine le Pen, Geert Wilders or Prime Minister Viktor Orbán.
 What we seem to forget is that populism takes many forms.